Schaakattack/weather-profiteering/README.md

 ## Usage

 To use the Weather Profiteering application simply run the "main.ipynb" file in the terminal.
+The images below are snippets of proving our results.

 ---